zeldigas/text2confl/docs/storage-formats/markdown.md

    duplication
 3. name of Markdown file

-Recommended approach is to use first level heading as it provides also good looking markdown content outside of confluence.
+Recommended approach is to use first level heading as it provides also good-looking markdown content outside of confluence.
 Usage of `title` attribute also fine, especially if you prefer to hide as much confluence-specific things from content as possible.